-We recently moved from San Francisco to Mill Valley so that our kids could grow up a bit closer to nature.
-With the recent stay-at-home orders in place, we had plenty of free weekend time for home projects.
+We recently moved from San Francisco to Mill Valley so that our kids could grow up a bit closer to nature and have an abundance of the play area.
+With the recent stay-at-home orders in place, we had plenty of free weekend time for home improvement projects.
 Plus, we could all use a little more play in our lives these days 🤗.

-As a starting point, most sandboxes aren't very good looking.
-Most tend to break.
-So we took at little time to think about what makes a good sandbox and built one.
-Below is some of the thinking that went into it and a few pictures of the process.
+As a starting point, most backyard sandboxes aren't very good-looking.
+Most are parents’ DIY projects that tend to break easily.
+So we took a little time to think about what makes a good sandbox and built one.
+Below is a guide on how we built a DIY sandbox frame, some of the thinking that went into it, and a few pictures of the process.

 I never thought I'd write design principles for a sandbox, but this was kinda fun.

-One simple observations from years of watching my kids play in sandboxes is that size plays a key role in how kids play together, or don't.
+One simple observation from years of watching my kids play in sandboxes is that size plays a key role in how kids play together or don't.

-Six foot by six foot square.
+A 6-foot by 6-foot square.
 Large enough to fit 2-3 small kids at one time.

-3 inch rim provides a place for adults to sit on the side of the sandbox.
+The 3-inch rim serves as tiny corner seats provides a place for adults to sit on the side of the sandbox.

 Side boards (Redwood)